 The AAA supports and encourages all older adults in making healthy lifestyle choices.
 Our Healthy Aging Team is dedicated to helping you learn how to take control of your personal health and wellbeing.
 Learn how to manage chronic health problems like heart disease, arthritis, chronic pain and diabetes; reduce the fear of falling; eat healthier; and increase your physical activity.

 Maintaining the ability to live a healthy, independent life is a priority for many people.
 Our evidence-based wellness classes have been proven to help you develop the skills to live with on-going health conditions and challenges.
-Our wellness offering in 2016 includes:
+Our wellness offerings include: